Albrtito/ObsidianNotes/02-Atomic/1739552040 - DB Relational Statics.md

    + Attributes are single-value and atomic
 	   + Single-value: One domain
 	   + Atomic: Non-divisible for their aim. #Duda: An example of this and why it is a defined property?
+#### Referential integrity:
 We can also define those **restrictions required for the integrity of the model**:
 1. **Integrity of entity:** Each row is unique
-	1. No attribute from primary key can take null value
+	1. No attribute from primary key can take null value #DUda: With a primary key defined by several attributes, null means all null or just only one of them null cannot be permitted?
 2. **Referential Integrity:** Anything referenced allways exists.
 So all Foreign Keys mus reference something that exists.
 	1. If it’s null.
 The reference check is skipped.
 	2. For several attributes.
 The check can be done in one of the following ways.